a-fotherby/Omphalos/README.md

       Calcite44: 'Calcite'
     reaction_names:           # for namelist reactions the rule cannot name
       Sulfate_reduction: 'Sulfate34_reduction'
-    keq_offset: -0.002        # equilibrium fractionation, applied to the copies' keq
+    keq_offset: -0.002        # equilibrium fractionation in the namelists, on keq
+    logk_offset: -0.002       # and in the database, on the copies' log K columns
 ```

 Each system reaches the **aqueous kinetics namelist and the catabolic pathways** as well as the